-The "EXEC CICS" that always precedes each command's keyword is not included; nor is the "END\EXEC" statement used in COBOL or the semicolon (;) used in PL/I and C that you must code at the end of each CICS command.
+The "EXEC CICS" that always precedes the keyword of each command is not included; nor is the "END\EXEC" statement used in COBOL or the semicolon (;) used in PL/I and C that you must code at the end of each CICS command.
 In the C language, a null character can be used as an end-of-string marker, but CICS does not recognize this; you must never, therefore, have a comma or period followed by a space (X'40') in the middle of a coding line.